 You’ve probably talked about taking an all-ladies trip with your family… stop talking, start doing!

 How to make it easy: Traveling with family comes with its own set of challenges.
-There’s history, family dynamics, not to mention everyone knows how to push everyone else’s buttons.
+There’s history and family dynamics, not to mention everyone knows how to push everyone else’s buttons.

 That’s why it’s nice to build a trip around an event or activity.
-Maybe it’s a hiking adventure in the Grand Canyon or a pilgrimage to the Magnolia Market at the Silos in Waco, Texas; a craft-filled trip to Asheville, or a canoe trip a few hours away.
+Maybe it’s a hiking adventure in the Grand Canyon, a pilgrimage to the Magnolia Market at the Silos in Waco, Texas, a craft-filled trip to Asheville, or a canoe trip a few hours away.
 Doing an activity together gives you something to bond over.

 And for Pete’s sake, if you’re sharing a house, rent one with more than a single bathroom.
 You won’t believe how quickly you’ll revert to your 13-year-old self when your sister hogs the only shower.

 How to level it up: Document the trip.
 Take lots of photos, and make a photo book to share with the group (boom!
 You just got your holiday gifts checked off, too!).
-Are you somewhere that sells those sorta cheesy, kind of expensive touristy photos?
+Are you somewhere selling those sorts of cheesy, expensive touristy photos?
 I say buy it—imagine how fun that will be to have 20 or 30 years from now.